BigPolarBear1/factorization_v3/README.md

 Looking at this stack overflow PoC, seeing this trick they do to enumerate root values for multiple linear coefficients within the same quadratic coefficient...
 I think I can do the same by enumerating quadratic coefficients within a modulus.
 I think some approach like that is how you succesfully do 2d sieving.
 Let me bash my head against that today.

 I'm so awfully depressed.
 Today is really bad.
 Having a lot of suicidal thoughts.

+That is it.
+If you know one quadratic coefficient in mod m, then you can very quickly calculate all the other ones with no overhead.
+And we can very quickly calculate its linear coefficients with little to no overhead.
+And that is how you construct your 2d sieve interval with little to no overhead.
+I mean, the math is all there and that stack overflow PoC shows me how to do those calculations.

+Ok, 2d sieving or death.
+Lets make it happen.
+One final effort.